 The University of Georgia is home to a world-renowned, cutting-edge plant breeding program – the Institute of Plant Breeding, Genetics and Genomics.

-Our researchers are developing improved plant cultivars and training the next generation of students in the latest plant breeding methods.
+Our researchers are developing improved plant varieties and training the next generation of students in the latest plant breeding methods.
 The research being done at IPBGG contributes to food security and agricultural sustainability, worldwide.

 Learn more by visiting the IPBGG website.